Desertores Islands: Geography

-Desertores Islands are a group of islands in the Sea of Chiloé, between Chiloé Island and the mainland of Chile.
-They are the easternmost islands of the Chiloé Archipelago.
-They are administered as part of the Chaitén commune, in the Palena Province, unlike the rest of the Archipelago, which forms Chiloé Province.
-Talcan, the biggest and easternmost of the Desertores Islands, is just six km from the mainland.
+Desertores Islands are a group of islands in the Sea of Chiloé, between Chiloé Island and the mainland of Chile, forming a maritime buffer between the Gulf of Ancud and the Gulf of Corcovado.
+They are the easternmost islands of the Chiloé Archipelago geographically, but are administered as part of the Chaitén commune, in the Palena Province, unlike the rest of the Archipelago, which forms Chiloé Province.